physiodatatoolbox/docs/docs/user-guide/physioanalyzer-modules/hrv-module.md

     title= "Detrended IBIs and RMSSD"
     id="gui-detrend-rmssd"
     no_shadow = true
-    caption="
-    The detrended epoch-specific IBIs (top) and the differences between them (bottom).
+    caption="The detrended epoch-specific IBIs (top) and the differences between them (bottom).
 For visualization purposes, the heart rate acceleration events are plotted in pink and the heart rate deceleration events in aquamarine.
 Note that a heart rate acceleration is defined as an increase in heart rate, which equals a decrease in inter beat interval." %}

 ## Frequency-Domain Analysis ##
 The **Lomb-Scargle** method is used to estimate the IBI time-series' Power Spectral Density (PSD), from which the Very Low Frequency (VLF), Low Frequency (LF), and High Frequency (HF) powers are computed.